150+ Reasons to Move

 Shopping / Food

-1. Downtown Keene – Widest Main Street in America – easy parking!
+1. Downtown Keene – It’s claimed to be the widest main street in America – easy parking!

 2. Plenty of locally owned businesses of all varieties.

-4. Lots of familiar national chains- Wal-Mart, Home Depot, Target, Dick’s Sporting Goods, Staples, Gamestop (2x), JCPenney, Bed Bath and Beyond, Michael’s Crafts, JoAnn Fabric, Petco, & more.
+4. Lots of familiar national chains- Wal-Mart, Home Depot, Target, Kohl’s, Dick’s Sporting Goods, Staples, Gamestop, Bed Bath and Beyond, Michael’s Crafts, JoAnn Fabric, Petco, & more.

 5. Major Auto Dealers

-6. Grocery stores include Price Chopper (24 hour!), Market Basket, Shaws, and Hannaford’s.
+6. Grocery stores include Price Chopper, Market Basket, Aldi, and Hannaford’s.

-7. Blueberry Fields and Hannah Grimes Marketplace for natural/organic enthusiasts.
+7. Hannah Grimes Marketplace for natural/organic enthusiasts.
 Plus, some major grocery stores have a large selection of these foods as well.
+Opened in 2013 is the Monadnock Food Co-op.

-9. Plenty of pizza, Chinese food, and a variety of other locally owned restaurants!
+9. Plenty of pizza, Chinese food, Mexican, and a variety of other locally owned restaurants!

-11. Regional Food Chains – Friendly’s, Tokyo Express, Koto Japanese Steakhouse, and more.
+11. Regional Food Chains – Mi Jalisco, Friendly’s, Tokyo Express, Koto Japanese Steakhouse, Local Burger, and more.

-12. National Food Chains – Panera Bread (free WiFi), Chili’s, Applebee’s, Olive Garden, Longhorn Steakhouse, & more.
+12. National Food Chains – Panera Bread, Chili’s, Applebee’s, Olive Garden, Longhorn Steakhouse, & more.

-13. Lots of places to get coffee including locally owned coffee houses, Panera Bread, Starbucks (2x), and more!
+14. Lots of places to get coffee including locally owned coffee houses, Panera Bread, two Starbucks, a 24-hour Dunkin Donuts, and more!

-18. National, regional, and local banks all in Keene.
+19. National, regional, and local banks all in Keene.
 You will also find credit unions.
+TD Bank is open seven-days-per-week.

 Recreation / Leisure / Education

-1. Convenient bike/walking trails all throughout the city!
+1. Convenient bike/walking trails all throughout the area!

 2. The most hiked mountain in the Western Hemisphere, Mount Monadnock, is conveniently located near Keene.